-Administration notes that the proposed policies aim to reflect new provincial legislation and direction on Climate action.
+The proposed policies aim to reflect new provincial legislation and direction on Climate action.
 The RDOS, City of Penticton, District of Summerland, Town of Oliver and Town of Osoyoos have signed the BC Climate Action Charter along with 187 local governments committing to reducing greenhouse gas emissions and have agreed to take action to achieve certain goals under the Climate Change and Accountability Act.
 The policies contained in the amendment bylaw aim to reflect and provide support for these goals.

-Administration feels that given the amount of time that it has taken to complete the current review, revision of this section is not a priority at this time.
+Given the amount of time that it has taken to complete the current review, revision of this section is not a priority at this time.
 However, further revision to this section of the RGS may be considered a priority for the next RGS review (next required review year is 2025).